TheFlightSims/.github/guides/employee/Administration Guide.md

 Here are some steps on how to write an open-source administration guide:

 1. Identify the target audience for your guide.
-This will help you determine the detail and technical information you must include.
+This will help you determine the details and technical information you must include.
 2. Gather information about the open-source software that you will be discussing.
 This includes the software's features, capabilities, and limitations.
 3. Organize your information into a logical structure.
 This will make it easier for your readers to find the necessary information.
 4. Write your guide in a clear and concise style.
 Use language that is easy to understand, and avoid technical jargon.